Andrés Cantor: Professional career

-Due to translation and cultural dissonance issues, it was largely absent from the lexicon of British play-by-play commentators prior to Cantor joining Univision in 1987.
+It was largely absent from the lexicon of British play-by-play commentators prior to Cantor joining Univision in 1987.
 Cantor was the first to introduce this climactic scoring call to a U.S. audience while working at Univision, making him popular with English-speaking viewers.
 He first used it at the 1990 FIFA World Cup, but it became especially popular during the 1994 World Cup, which was held in the United States.
-Cantor made guest appearances on the Late Show with David Letterman during the '94 and '98 tournaments, and after the tournament was over.
+Cantor made guest appearances on the Late Show with David Letterman during the '94 and '98 tournaments, and after those tournaments were over.
 He was broadcasting from Paris for the Late Show during the 1998 World Cup.
-The call is now being sold as a ringtone on Telemundo's website.
+The call was, at one point, even being sold as a ringtone on Telemundo's website.
 He says that Diego Maradona's goal at the 1986 World Cup, in which he ran from midfield past five English defenders to score, brought tears to his eyes (Cantor was working at the game).
 That goal became known as the "Goal of the Century", and took place after the infamous "Hand of God" goal.
 The yell was also used in a Volkswagen commercial that aired in the U.S. around the time of the 1998 World Cup.

-Another unique line of Cantor's can be heard whenever a game reaches half-time or is over.
+Another unique line of Cantor's can be heard whenever a game reaches half-time or is over (including in extra time).
 He delivers the line, "El árbitro dice que no hay tiempo para más" ("The referee says there is no time for more").

 Telemundo Deportes

 Cantor currently works for Telemundo Deportes, NBC Sports's Spanish-language division, and does play-by-play for matches on both Telemundo and its sister cable network Universo.
-Manuel Sol joins him as a color commentator for most games.
+Omar Zerón joins him as a color commentator for most games.
 At the 2004 Summer Olympics, where Telemundo was the first-ever U.S. Spanish-language network to broadcast the Olympics, Cantor worked as both a studio anchor and the play-by-play announcer for baseball.
 He went to Telemundo after several years at Univisión.
 Telemundo's other anchor for the games, Jessí Losada, worked with Cantor at Univisión before also leaving.
 XM Satellite Radio, in partnership with Cantor, launched a Spanish-language sports network.

 Cantor anchored Telemundo's coverage of the 2012 Summer Olympics in London from the network's studios in Hialeah, Florida.
 He was also the play-by-play announcer for football during the games.
 Cantor anchored as chief commentator for Telemundo's coverage of the 2022 FIFA World Cup.
-During that year's World Cup Final, as Gonzalo Montiel kicked the shootout-winning penalty for Argentina, Cantor broke into tears on the live broadcast as he called his home country World Cup champions.
+During that year's World Cup Final, as Gonzalo Montiel kicked the shootout-winning penalty for Argentina, Cantor broke into tears on the live broadcast as he called the team from his home country World Cup champions.

+Cantor continued as Telemundo's play-by-play announcer for the 2026 World Cup, first calling Germany's 7-1 win over Curaçao, held in Houston, but, afterward, only called games featuring his native Argentina, up to, and including, what would turn out to be second consecutive World Cup final appearance.